DISCOVER WHO WE ARE

 Strategic Director & 2017 Partner

-Daniel Birnbaum is the director of Moderna Museet in Stockholm.
+Daniel Birnbaum is the director and curator of Acute Art in London, UK.
+Daniel was previously the director of Moderna Museet in Stockholm from 2010 to 2018.
 From 2000 to 2010 he was the Rector of Städelschule in Frankfurt and Director of its kunsthalle Portikus.
 He is contributing editor of Artforum in New York and has curated a number of large exhibitions, including Airs de Paris at Centre Pompidou in Paris (in co-operation with Christine Macel) in 2007.
 Birnbaum was the director of the 2009 Venice Biennale.
 He is the author of numerous books on art and philosophy and is the co-editor (with Isabelle Graw) of the Insitut für Kunstkritik series published by Sternberg Press.
-He recently joined the board of directors of Nobel Media, the organization that manages all the events surrounding the Nobel prizes.
+He is on the board of directors of Nobel Media, the organization that manages all the events surrounding the Nobel prizes.

 Jochen Volz is the General Director of the Pinacoteca de São Paulo.
 In 2017, he was the curator of the Brazilian Pavilion for the 53rd Biennale di Venezia.
 He was the curator of the 32nd Bienal de São Paulo in 2016.
 He served as Head of Programmes at the Serpentine Galleries in London (2012-2015); Artistic Director at Instituto Inhotim (2005-2012); and curator at Portikus in Frankfurt (2001-2004).
 Volz was co-curator of the international exhibition of the 53rd Bienal de Veneza (2009) and the 1st Aichi Triennial in Nagoya (2010) and guest curator of the 27th Bienal de São Paulo (2006), besides having contributed to other exhibitions throughout the world.
 He holds a masters in art history, communication and pedagogy by the Humboldt University in Berlin (1998).
 Lives in São Paulo.